CryptoABS/cryptoabs-token/test/README.md

     - [x] `transfer`: payee should transfer success when contract non paused
     - [x] `transfer`: payee should transfer fail when contract paused
     - [x] `transfer`: over token limit should fail
+    - [ ] `transferFrom`: payee transfer tokens from one address to another
 - owner pause contract
     - [x] `ownerPauseContract`: should pause contract success
     - [x] `ownerResumeContract`: should resume contract success